Add pagination component to Wagtail

 Let's take a look at this URL http://www.example.com/?q=wagtail

-If we use code above to generat the next url, it would be http://www.example.com/?q=wagtail&page=2
+If we use code above to generate the next page url, it would be http://127.0.0.1:8000/?q=wagtail?page=2, the q=wagtail is dropped by the browser, and we would visit http://127.0.0.1:8000/?page=2

-This is not correct and we should use a better way to handle the querystring in the URL.
+This is not correct, and we should use a better way to handle the querystring in the URL.

-Update blog/templatetags/blogapp_tags.py
+Update wagtail_app/blog/templatetags/blogapp_tags.py

 from urllib.parse import urlparse, urlunparse